Center for Visual Music

 Private home use $25.
 Institutions $100 (Classroom and Library use only; public performance rights are not included)

-Joshua Light Show Liquid Loops (1969), Special Collector's Edition DVD signed by Joshua White (New release, July 2006).
+Joshua Light Show Liquid Loops (1969), Special Collector's Edition DVD signed by Joshua White.
 The famous Joshua Light Show liquid loops!
 Available on DVD for the first time.
 These liquids were created in the sixties with oil, water and glycerin, and performed as live projections.
 During their residency at New York's Fillmore East, the Joshua Light Show performed with hundreds of bands, like The Doors, The Who, Janis Joplin, The Band, Jefferson Airplane, Jimi Hendrix and Frank Zappa.
-An excerpt from these liquid loops was featured in the recent US Visual Music exhibition at the Hirshhorn and MOCA LA.
-This special edition DVD is signed by Joshua White, and purchase includes public performance rights.
-The liquid loops may be exhibited, and excerpts may be incorporated into other live performances.
-Please inquire for additional rights, purchase does not include permission for broadcast or installations.
+The Liquid Loops were acquired by MOMA New York and are a part of their permanent collection.
+This special edition DVD is signed by Joshua White, and purchase at the $200 level includes public performance rights.
+The liquid loops may be exhibited, and excerpts may be incorporated into other live performances, but they may not be recorded or distributed.
 Silent, NTSC DVD.
 Special Collector's Edition, available exclusively through CVM. $200 includes public performance rights.
 Another edition of the DVD is now available, signed, for private home use only, for $50.
 Out of stock

 $200, Includes public performance rights, details above